Definition - What is Gyan Mudra?

 - It improves your memory, impulses, and responses.
 This, in turn, helps in preventing the risk of conditions like dementia, Alzheimers, Parkinsons, etc.

 - Gyan mudra is a very effective gesture of yoga for weight loss.
-By performing this regularly, your stress hormone i.e. cortisol reduces.
-This hormone is responsible for excessive fat buildup, especially around your belly.
+By performing this regularly, your stress hormone i.e. cortisol can be regulated, preventing excessive fat buildupespecially around your belly.

-- Since it puts your mind and body in a meditative state thats ready for yoga, its a very effective gesture to perform before practicing Surya Namaskar and to gain its benefits.
+- Since it puts your mind and body in a meditative state thats ready for yoga, its a very effective gesture to perform before practicing Surya Namaskar.

 How is Gyan Mudra done?